team-capex/big-map-archive-api-client/README.md

-# BIG-MAP Archive REST API Examples
+# Consuming BIG-MAP Archive's REST API

-Following are examples of how to programmatically
+Following are examples of how to programmatically <b>create and share records</b> on [BIG-MAP Archive](https://archive.big-map.eu/).
-- create and publish records to BIG-MAP Archive (https://archive.big-map.eu/).

-Note that the API documentation can be found at https://inveniordm.docs.cern.ch/reference/rest_api_drafts_records.
+A documentation for the API (including its endpoints for downloading files, searching for records, etc) is available on the [InvenioRDM website](https://inveniordm.docs.cern.ch/reference/rest_api_drafts_records).

+## Demo archive

+In addition to the main production archive (with daily backups), a [demo archive](https://big-map-archive-demo.materialscloud.org/) is available so that you can practice creating and managing records via the application programming interface (API).
+For testing purposes, use the demo archive.

+## User accounts

+The main archive and the demo archive are independent systems.
+If you are a registered BIG-MAP member, two accounts (one per archive) should have been created for you by the BIG-MAP Archive team.

+Prior to your first login to an archive, you should reset your password, as explained in the [tutorial](https://github.com/materialscloud-org/big-map-archive/blob/master/user_training/getting_started_with_big-map-archive.md).

 ## Fulfill requirements